andizq/discminer/example/mwc480_12co/README.rst

 The option ``-o 1`` overwrites any existing ``parfile.json``.

+If ``-f`` is omitted, ``discminer`` first looks for a log filename containing ``default``.
+Otherwise, it selects the log with the largest number of MCMC steps, preferring JSON over legacy text when step counts match.

-If multiple files are available, the desired ones can be selected explicitly:
+The input log file and preparation script can instead be selected explicitly:

 .. code-block:: bash

-   discminer parfile -o 1 -f log_file2.txt -p prepare_data2.py
+   discminer parfile -o 1 \
+     -f log_pars_mwc480_12co_0p2_maps_cube_230walkers_10000steps.json \
+     -p prepare_data.py

+Legacy ``log_pars`` text files remain supported for older fits, but this example uses the JSON format so that fit metadata are retained.

 Inspect model attributes (Optional)
 -----------------------------------